Mara1395/3D_portfolio/README.md

 ## 📄 Introduction

-This repository contains a stunning 3D portfolio website built with Three.js and React.js.
-It utilizes the power of 3D graphics and animations to bring your content to life, providing an impressive and visually stunning way to showcase your skills and projects.
+Step into a world where your portfolio comes to life - this repository hosts a stunning 3D portfolio website meticulously crafted using Three.js and React.js.

 ### Through this project I learned: